miniatureian/DoGodsErrToo/Text/Rules Primer.md

      - Characters may allocate resources to distract or discard their own scourge or to discard any scourge in the shared attacks.
      - A character may pay for some or all of the costs for a scourge in the shared area.
      - Distract attacks will not trigger this round at all.
+     - Characters may pay the upgrade cost for one Loci, turning that card over to it's second side.
 5. Suffer
      - Move the monster according to the top scourge in the behavior pile.
 Any character the moster moves past suffers the attack showing on that card.
      - Each character suffers the attack from their assigned scourge unless it was distracted or discarded.